 Key components of a mezzanine floor:

 - Primary beams – These are the main support of the mezzanine which span across the columns

 - Purlins or joists – These spans between the primary beams are the fixing points for the decking

 - Columns – They are designed to support the primary beams and the load bearing is distributed evenly across the columns which uphold the mezzanine

-- Decking – The 38mm particle board is the most commonly fitted option, however other varieties include OSB, grating, durbar plate, concrete and composite decking
+- Decking – The 38mm particle board is the most commonly fitted option, however other varieties include grating, durbar plate, concrete and composite decking

 Mezzanine Floor Diagram:

 There are a number of different mezzanine floor types available, suitable for a range of different applications, these include:

 38mm Particle Board

 High density particle board is a versatile flooring option suitable for warehouse, storage, office, and retail applications.
 This type of mezzanine flooring can handle medium to high point loads and is a great cost-effective option.